 Aga Khan Palace was built in the year 1892 by Sultan Mohammad Shah Aga Khan III in Pune.
-Since then it is one of the biggest landmark in Indian history.
+Since then it is one of the biggest landmarks in history of India.
 The Aga Khan Palace of Pune was an act of charity by the Sultan who wanted to help the poor in the neighboring areas of Pune who were drastically hit by the famine.

 Read More >>

 The Osho Commune International in Pune strives to fulfill Osho's vision of 'Zorba the Buddha'.
 Innumerable visitors come to the Osho Commune International for either short visits or several months' attendance: to participate in daily meditation or the exhaustive programs of Osho Multiversity or contribute practically.Read More >>

 Kasturba Samadhi is located within the serene locality of Aga Khan Palace in Pune.
 It is widely known as Kasturba Gandhi Memorial and is built in memory of Mahatama Gandhi's wife Kasturba Gandhi who breathed her last in this palace.
 Read More >>

 Shivneri Fort is famous for being the birthplace of great Shivaji.
 Shivaji was the famous ruler of Maharashtra.
 Shivneri Fort in Pune is a well-known historical military fortification.
 Shivaji spent his childhood in the fort and took lessons of all his military training here.
 Shivneri Fort is located approximately 105 kilometer far from Pune.
 Pune city is famously known as the Detroit of India mainly due of the existences of major automobile companies such as: Read More >>